Kaszanas/SC2Tools/paper.md

 We focus on solving problems within the StarCraft&nbsp;2 (SC2) infrastructure ecosystem.
 We solve the problem of ease of access to the data encoded in files with ".SC2Replay".
 StarCraft&nbsp;2 is a real-time strategy game developed by Blizzard Entertainment.
 The game is known as one of the most prominent real-time strategy (RTS) esports titles [@Tyreal2020;Dal2020].
 It is also characterized by its fast-paced gameplay and a high skill ceiling [@Migliore2021].
 These attributes make for a great environment for testing various AI agents [@Ma2024LLMStarCraft2,@Vinyals2019;@Samvelyan2019SMAC;@Pearce2022CSGO].
 Moreover, research in StarCraft&nbsp;2 is not limited to AI agents -- there are efforts to analyze the game from various perspectives and provide insights that can assist players in their gameplay [@URLSC2AICoach2022LLM;@URLSc2replaystats].

 So far, our software was leveraged in preparation of major datasets: "SC2ReSet" [@Bialecki2022ReSetZenodo] and "SC2EGSet" [@Bialecki2023EGSetZenodo] with an accompanying peer-reviewed and published Data Descriptor article [@Bialecki2023SC2EGSet].
-The output of our software was used in varying contexts indirectly. authors cited our work, some of them following the general flow of our exploration [@Kim2024].
 Our goal for this work was to lower the technical knowledge required to obtain data from in-game replays.

 # Software Description